nhselect/step1-training/content/user-guide/centremanager/05-promoting-delegates/promoting-a-delegate-who-does-not-have-an-existing-admin-role/index.md

 >
 > You can search by delegate ​Name, Email address or delegate ID​
 >
-> If you have set up additional question prompts (see p.21–23) you can also search for delegates within these, using the ‘Filter by’ drop-down​
+> If you have [set up additional question prompts](/user-guide/centremanager/02-centre-management/configuring-centre-details/managing-registration-prompts) you can also search for delegates within these, using the ‘Filter by’ drop-down​

 4. Select: Expand to view the delegate registration card